lubeda/EspHoMaTriXv2/README.md

 For starters, I assume you use an Ulanzi TC001 pixel clock.
 For tinkerers and people that want more, read the [For experienced user](#for-experienced-users) part.

-Copy all three files (ulanzi-easy.yaml, 1pixel.gif , MatrixChunky6.ttf) from the install folder to your esphome folder, adapt your Wi-Fi settings in the yaml, install it via USB and the device should boot
+Copy all three files (ulanzi-easy.yaml, 1pixel.gif , MatrixChunky6.ttf) from the **install**ation folder to your esphome folder, adapt your Wi-Fi settings in the YAML, install it via USB and the device should boot

 ![boot](images/booting.png)